Bug severity: how to manage bugs more efficiently in 2023

 Why is bug severity important?

 • It indicates how serious the problem is.
-The bug severities and priorities are required as they highlight how the level at which users are impacted and how quickly problems should be looked at.
+The bug severities and priorities are required as they highlight the level at which users are impacted and how quickly problems should be looked at.

 • Prioritized resolution helps minimize high-severity bugs from reaching production.
 End users do not report bugs.
 If one of your new user's first experiences with your software is poor due to bugs, or they're unable to do something, they could stop using your product altogether.